lizmat/raku-all-modules/jonathanstowe/JSON-Marshal/README.md

 ## Installation

-Assuming you have a working Rakudo perl 6 installation, you can install this with ```panda``` :
+Assuming you have a working Rakudo Perl 6 installation, you can install this with ```zef``` :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install JSON::Marshal
+    zef install JSON::Marshal

-I haven't tested this with "zef", but I see no reason why it shouldn't work or any other equally capable package management tool.

 ## Support